 Traditional IRAs offer tax-deferred earnings and possible tax-deductible contributions.
 If you are currently working and will not reach age 72 this year, a Traditional IRA could be for you.
 Funds are pre-tax dollars and earnings are not taxed until they are withdrawn.

 Roth IRAs provide additional incentives for retirement savings and additional options as to how the money can be used.
 Roth IRAs are funded with after-tax dollars, and while these contributions are not tax-deductible, the funds, including earnings, can be withdrawn tax-free (based on certain qualifications and provisions).

 Different Types of IRA plans

-An IRA CD is simply an IRA where all the money is invested in a certificate of deposit (CD).
-A CD is an account that typically offers a higher interest rate than a savings account.
-However, your money is tied up in the CD for a predetermined length of time, known as the CD’s term.
+An IRA Certificate is simply an IRA where all the money is invested in a certificate.
+A Certificate is an account that typically offers a higher interest rate than a savings account.
+However, your money is tied up in the Certificate for a predetermined length of time, known as the Certificate’s term.

 Simplified Employee Pension (SEP) IRAs

 A SEP IRA is a special retirement plan established by Congress, primarily for small business owners and those that are self-employed.
 The contribution limits and regulations are different for SEP plans than for other IRA types.
 While Mainstreet does not administer SEP programs, we do accept contributions.